Re-Sepp-Ten: Vanilla Beans version

-For the 2010 FIFA World Cup held in South Africa, the song was re-recorded by the Japanese pop band Vanilla Beans known for their avid support of the Danish national team.
-The pop duo sang a slightly abbreviated version of the song in Danish language but with an unmistakable Japanese accent. and this despite the fact that Denmark and Japan were to meet in the final pool match to the finals.
+For the 2010 FIFA World Cup held in South Africa, the song was re-recorded by the Japanese pop band Vanilla Beans known for their avid support of the Denmark national team.
+The pop duo sang a slightly abbreviated version of the song in Danish language but with an unmistakable Japanese accent, and this despite the fact that Denmark and Japan were to meet in the final pool match to the finals.
 The release retitled "Re-Sepp-ten: Vi er røde, vi er hvide".
 A music video was made with then-Danish Ambassador to Japan Franz-Michael Skjold Mellbin playing the part of Preben Elkjær in the video.
 The music video was produced and directed by Emil Langballe.